 - familiarise yourself with the curriculum via the School’s Curriculum Library, so that you know what your trainee needs to achieve

 - try and organise the work-based learning so that it relates to the MSc content and the STP curriculum.
 This is not always possible as workplace activities and tasks are varied and may not map exactly to the STP curriculum.
 However, it is worth remembering to take advantage of any opportunities as they arise.

 What are the priorities when the trainee starts the programme?

 - make the trainee feel welcome by organising in advance their ID pass, a place for them to sit and work with access to the appropriate software etc

 - ensure your trainee completes all employer mandatory training and employer induction

 - make sure the trainee attends the STP Induction hosted by the School

 - ensure that you know when your trainee will need to be at university, what they will be studying when, and what their key deadlines are.
 It can be useful to establish contact with the university.
 Your trainee is the best person to help you to establish who the University contacts are.
 This contact can enable you to check their academic progress regularly.

 What are my responsibilities throughout the trainee’s training?

-- Meet with your trainee regularly, have 1:2:1’s to discuss progress and feedback to develop your trainee.
-COMMUNICATION AND COLLABORATION IS KEY.
+- meet with your trainee regularly, have 1:2:1’s to discuss progress and feedback to develop your trainee.
+Remember communication and collaboration is key.

-- There should be regular communication and collaboration between you, the trainee and all those in the department involved with training.
+- make sure there is regular communication and collaboration between you, the trainee and all those in the department involved with training

-- Making sure there is adequate supervision for your trainee, providing access to training opportunities for your trainee.
+- make sure there is adequate supervision for your trainee, providing access to training opportunities for your trainee